 The Father of history did not seem to ambition creating a new domain of academic excellence.

-Because of Herodotus’ flirting with myth, marvel and imprecision, righteous Plutarch will cry out that the king is naked and the data false: “Herodotus is a father of lies!”
+Because of Herodotus’ flirting with myth, marvel and imprecision in his pursuit of the greater good, righteous Plutarch will cry out that the king is naked and the data false: “Herodotus is a father of lies!”
+No more no less, like Satan.
 So, for millennia, everybody will nod approvingly, forgetting that unscientific Herodotus is still the one who introduced the very word History, and its aim, the occupation of writing down the memories of the past for future generations to learn.

-This purpose was simple and revolutionary: to make us different from all the other animals by giving us a past to own, a memory of the species; to let us learn – unlike animals – from the generations no more present, from former people’s mistakes.
+This practical purpose was simple and revolutionary: in today's wording, to make us different from all the other animals by giving us a past to own, a Lamarckian memory of the species; to let us learn – unlike animals – from the generations no more present, from former people’s mistakes and achievements.
 The task of the histories was clearly to avoid oblivion and to recount memories in such a way as to educate the living.

-There are of course some wonderful pragmatic books drawing conclusions from the past for the living person of today but I just don’t know about them except say, some big tomes reserved to the knowing amateurs: Thucydides's Peloponnesian War, Gibbon’s History of the Decline and Fall of the Roman Empire, Durant’s Story of Civilisation, Toynbee’s Study of History or Spengler’s Decline of the West.
+There are of course wonderful pragmatic books drawing risky but valuable conclusions from the past for the living person of today, I just don’t know much about them except say, some big tomes reserved to the knowing amateurs: Thucydides's Peloponnesian War, Gibbon’s History of the Decline and Fall of the Roman Empire, Durant’s Story of Civilisation, Toynbee’s Study of History or Spengler’s Decline of the West.
+Sombre stuff too.
 In fact, I learned more about past wisdom from Thomas Mann’s Joseph and his Brothers than from the history books.
 I can hardly imagine those tomes as an accessible public source of present-day wisdom for the common people or even for their elected governments.